 This course will build on the two previous CAD/CAM courses in the program.
-The course covers the latest MasterCam Toolpath generation with two and three dimensional mechanical part geometry.
+The course covers the latest Mastercam toolpath generation with two- and three-dimensional mechanical part geometry.
 Import functions for wireframe, solids and complex surfacing will be used.
 Projects will be more advanced and cover associativity, level management and post processors choice.
 Students will design and run toolpath and use set up functions with best economical production process planning.
-Also covered will be dynamic high speed machining (HSM).
+Also covered will be dynamic high-speed machining (HSM).
 Appropriate terminology is to be used and safety will be stressed.
 Upon completion of this course the students have the option to sit for the CAD/CAM technologist certification test.
+Appropriate theory and practice of safe work methods will be emphasized.